Street names in Barcelona: Municipal aggregations

 The aggregation also revealed a phenomenon that occurred frequently between the 19th and early 20th centuries: many plots of land previously used for agriculture were developed by their owners, who often gave their own name or that of their relatives to the newly created roads.
 There is for example the case of Pau Ganduxer i Aymerich, from whom Ganduxer street comes from, while he named Ganduxer square (nowadays Ferran Casablancas square) in honor of his father, Francesc Ganduxer i Garriga; Aymerich street (now Cerignola street) after his mother, Rita Aymerich; Carrencà street after his wife, Josepa Carrencà; and Torras i Pujalt street after his son-in-law, Joaquim Torras i Pujalt.

-Another paradigmatic case is that of the urbanization of the Torre del Simó estate, in Gracia, which led to the street of Santa Ágata for the owner, Àgata Badia i Puigrodon; the street of Santa Rosa for her mother, Rosa Puigrodon i Pla; Santa Magdalena Street by her mother-in-law, Magdalena Escarabatxeras i Blanch; San Antonio Square by her husband, Antoni Trilla (now Trilla Square); and, in addition, Badia Street, by her father, Joan Badia, and Trilla Street, by her father-in-law, Antoni Trilla.
+Another paradigmatic case is that of the urbanization of the Torre del Simó estate, in Gràcia, which led to the street of Santa Ágata for the owner, Àgata Badia i Puigrodon; the street of Santa Rosa for her mother, Rosa Puigrodon i Pla; Santa Magdalena Street by her mother-in-law, Magdalena Escarabatxeras i Blanch; San Antonio Square by her husband, Antoni Trilla (now Trilla Square); and, in addition, Badia Street, by her father, Joan Badia, and Trilla Street, by her father-in-law, Antoni Trilla.

 As a general rule, and somewhat inexplicably, most of the town councils of the towns of the plain used to approve these dispositions dictated by the landowners.
-For example, this petition by Miquela de Paguera in 1847 to the town council of San Martín de Provensals for a piece of land located in Campo del Arpa:
+For example, this petition by Miquela de Paguera in 1847 to the town council of San Martín de Provensals for a piece of land located in Camp de l'Arpa:

 It should also be noted that with the aggregation, some of the roads linking the old towns were renamed.
-Thus, the road from San Andrés to Collblanc was divided into three: Solar, Travesía del Carril and Travesía — the three now form the Travesía de Gracia; and the road from Cornellá to Fogás de Tordera was also divided into sections: avenida de Esplugas, Obispo Català, paseo de la Reina Elisenda de Montcada, paseo de la Bonanova ("Good News"), paseo de San Gervasio, paseo del Valle de Hebrón and paseo de Valldaura.
+Thus, the road from Sant Andreu to Collblanc was divided into three: Solar, Travessera del Carril and Travessera — the three now form the Travessera de Gràcia; and the road from Cornellà to Fogars de Tordera was also divided into sections: avinguda d'Esplugues, Bisbe Català, passeig de la Reina Elisenda de Montcada, passeig de la Bonanova, passeig de Sant Gervasi, passeig de la Vall d'Hebron and passeig de Valldaura.

 Also in the early years of the century, the slopes of Tibidabo were urbanized and occupied by single-family houses in the style of English garden cities.
 Its main artery is Tibidabo Avenue, a name that refers to the mountain and comes from a biblical quote: haec omnia tibi dabo si cadens adoraveris me, "all this I will give you if you prostrate yourself before me to worship me" (Matthew 4:9).
 A square is also dedicated to Doctor Andreu, promoter of the urbanization.